Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

+> [!NOTE]
-**Note that you may need to augment these events with customer/session information derived from app state.**
+> You may need to augment these events with customer/session information derived from app state.

+> [!NOTE]
-_Also note that the `customData` attribute of CustomPixelEvent can take on any shape.
+> The `customData` attribute of CustomPixelEvent can take on any shape.
 As such, this attribute will be returned as a String.
-Client applications should define a custom data type and deserialize the `customData` string into that type._
+Client applications should define a custom data type and deserialize the `customData` string into that type.

 ### Integrating identity & customer accounts